Conway LeBleu

 Glenn Conway LeBleu, known as Conway LeBleu (October 4, 1918 – October 11, 2007), was an American politician from Louisiana who served in the Louisiana House of Representatives from 1964 to 1988.

 Early life and education

 He graduated from Lake Charles High School in 1935.
-He enlisted in the United States Army Air Forces in 1942, served in the Pacific Theater during World War II and became a staff sergeant.
+In 1942, during World War II, he enlisted in the United States Army Air Forces, and served in the Pacific Theater, later becoming a staff sergeant.
 He then attended McNeese State College and Colorado State University, and graduated from Louisiana State University with a Bachelor of Science in animal husbandry in 1950.

 Later life

 He is buried at McCall Cemetery, Grand Chenier, Cameron Parish, Louisiana.